-As per the GPRC Policy on Student Rights and Responsibilities It is the student's responsibility to write tests at the times scheduled by the instructor.
+As per the GPRC Policy on Student Rights and Responsibilities it is the student's responsibility to write tests at the times scheduled by the instructor.
 If a student has a valid and serious reason for being unable to attend an exam, the instructor must be advised in person before the exam is administered.
-Failure to notify the instructor of an absence and/or lack of a valid serious reason will result in a grade of 0 with no option to write a deferred exam or make up assignment.
+Failure to notify the instructor of an absence and/or lack of a valid reason will result in a grade of 0 with no option to write a deferred exam or make up assignment.
 Permission to grant a deferred exam is at the discretion of the instructor and is contingent only for serious emergency situations and presented to the instructor in person.
 Only the most extreme of situations will be granted a deferral if advance permission is not sought from the instructor.
 Email requests will not be entertained.
 Multiple requests for deferred exams or assignments are not granted irrespective of reason(s).
 Deferred exams must be completed and graded before the next scheduled exam or the grade will remain zero.

 Exams can consist of multiple-choice, short and long answer questions.
 Exact details will be given to you later in the term regarding each specific exam structure.
 Students are not permitted to leave the exam room once the exam has started until the exam has been completed and turned in.
 All electronic devices are prohibited from use at any time during exams.
 All exam marks are final.
 This means you cannot rewrite an exam because of a poor grade and there are no extra assignments to make up for a poor exam grade.
-For the final exam students will have two hours from the start time to complete the exam.